 Non first Sundays we are maintaining the Time to Gather portion of the service which is a learning moment for all ages.
 We hope children and youth will watch at least up to this point of the service but encourage watching the whole service.
 The Time to Gather segment ties the service message to the religious education lesson for the week.
 Occasionally, the youth will be invited to join live via Zoom.

 Register your family for Youth Religious Education here and we'll add you to the distribution list for classroom links and weekly updates.

 Pre-School and Kindergarten Spirit Play

 Spirit Play is a Montessori-based program that teaches children about Unitarian Universalist principles, history, and liturgy through storytelling and play.
-The Spirit Play classroom is a special, child centered place to be together to discover the spirit of love and mystery that some people call God.
+Spirit Play stories will be pre-recorded for viewing on YouTube.

 1st - 3rd grade & 4th - 6th grade Young Group Ministry

 We use the monthly themes to explore our world and how our UU faith guides us to pursue truth, fairness, justice, compassion, and love.
 Each class will have age-appropriate activities to engage young people in questioning their place in the world and in answering life’s “big questions.”

 The lesson plans for 1st - 3rd and 4th - 6th grade are the same but the classes meet separate from each other.